Interview: We Sit Down with Jess Blanch, Editor in Chief at Russh Magazine.

 Jess: No – thank you for being so interested.
 We love your blog.

-Daniel: Tell us about yourself; where are you from, and where did all of this begin for you?
+Daniel: Where are you from, where did all of this begin for you?

 Jess: My story is that same cliché you read so often.
 I grew up in a small country town and was the youngest in my family.
 It was a fairly isolated upbringing in terms of pop culture.
 I spent a lot of time riding my horse.
 I didn’t watch a lot of TV as we only had two channels, so I immersed myself in books and my parents’ records.
 I’d listened to a whole lot of Sinatra by the time I got to Nirvana.
 My mum loves fashion and totally indulged me with magazines and I just fell for that fantasy world within the pages.
 I was back at my parents’ home over the weekend, and I still have some Harper’s Bazaars from the mid-nineties in the drawers by my bed.
 The one where Lindbergh shot Kate Moss wearing the denim overalls.
 I’ve been looking at them for years without really noticing.
 It was like stumbling on gold.